tokenlens

 • Smaller install & clearer API: No more accidental pulls of scoped packages or large static catalogs.

-• Explicit data ownership: Apps decide which sources load and when they refresh, reducing surprise updates.
+• Explicit data ownership: Apps decide which catalog loads and when it refreshes, reducing surprise updates.

-• Consistent helper behaviour: describeModel, computeCostUSD, and getContextLimits all operate on the same cached provider data.
+• Consistent helper behaviour: getModelData, computeCostUSD, and getContextLimits all operate on the same cached provider data.

 • Easier customization: With opinionated conversation helpers removed, you can tailor budgeting, compaction, and reporting to your product.